Wizmedibio Signs Contract With The Wisconsin Alumni Research Foundation (WARF) For Botulinum Toxin Strain

+WizMediBio Signs Contract with the Wisconsin Alumni Research Foundation (WARF) for Botulinum Toxin Strain

-(MENAFN- GlobeNewsWire - Nasdaq) SEOUL, KOREA, April 09, 2024 (GLOBE NEWSWIRE) -- WizMedi Bio Co., Ltd. (WizMedi Bio) today announced that it has reached a formal agreement with the Wisconsin Alumni Research Foundation (WARF), established by the University of Wisconsin, for the patent and technical licensing of the A6 botulinum neurotoxin strain.
+Seoul, Korea - April 09, 2024 - (SeaPRwire ) - WizMedi Bio Co., Ltd. (WizMedi Bio) today announced that it has reached a formal agreement with the Wisconsin Alumni Research Foundation (WARF), established by the University of Wisconsin, for the patent and technical licensing of the A6 botulinum neurotoxin strain.
 This agreement enables WizMedi Bio to prove the origin of the strain, which has been the primary hurdle to the botulinum toxin business, and paves a pathway to develop a stable new business in the market.

 The A1 botulinum toxin currently dominates the market and as a novel subtype, A6 presents itself as a challenger.
 Therefore, the future course of the A6 strain as a BOTULINUM TOXIN provides a new opportunity in the botulinum field.
 According to research published by Dr. Eric A. Johnson and colleagues, the A6 strain is known to have high potency and long duration of action in animal models.
 Evidence indicates the toxin is also known to stay long in local areas.
 Due to its high potency with fewer side effects, the A6 strain is expected to bring a new perspective to the market.